 Public Bias Toward Favorites

-Odds Reflect Relative Likelihood, Not Outcome Strength
+Odds Reflect Relative Likelihood, Not Certainty

 Tactical and Situational Factors

+Match context matters.
 Favorites may rotate players, manage schedules, or prioritize future matches.
 Opponents may defend conservatively, play with higher motivation, or focus on disrupting strengths.
 These dynamics reduce favorite advantage.

-Why Losses Feel “Unexpected”
+Why Losses Feel Unexpected

 Human perception amplifies surprise because expectations focus on one outcome, near wins feel meaningful, and losses violate narrative belief.
 Statistically, favorite losses are normal—but emotionally, they feel wrong.
 This perception gap is reinforced by probability neglect, where emotional reactions overpower statistical reasoning.